Search for celebrities on Ancestry.com!RICHIE

 Born Jean Gwynne on June 19, 1924, in Rochester, Minn., she grew up in the home of her maternal grandparents, Mr. and Mrs. E.J.
 Sutherland in Chatfield, Minn.
 She graduated from Chatfield High School in 1942.

 After graduating from the Chicago Civil Aeronautics Administration Training School in May 1943, she was assigned to the Evansville, Ind., Airport as a radio operator.
 There she met Staff Sgt.
 James A. Richmond.
-They were married on Thanksgiving Day, Nov.
+They were marriage on Thanksgiving Day, Nov.
 25, 1943, at the Washington Avenue Presbyterian Church.

 The couple lived in Rochester following World War II before moving to Richmond in late 1950.
 They have made their home in Davis since 1972.